 - simple performance tasks using a MIDI keyboard

 Your understanding of music-theory concepts will be enriched through practical exercises.
 These are designed to improve your aural skills and musicianship, and to develop your proficiency with handling notation.
-You'll use specialist music-notation software to do this which is supplied as part of the module materials and you'll need to download before you begin.
+You'll use specialist music-notation software which is supplied as part of the module materials and you'll need to download and install this before you begin.
 You'll also need to buy a MIDI keyboard controller to use with the software.

 You don't need any prior knowledge of musical notation in order to study this module, but some basic preparation in advance will be helpful.
 You'll be directed to websites where you can gain the relevant information.
 The module is presented online, with two accompanying printed scores booklets, and the text is interspersed with musical recordings and guidance videos.

-There will be three day schools during the module, led by our expert team of tutors and focusing on key concepts.
-Each day school is mirrored by online sessions covering the same topics.
-You are strongly encouraged to attend these sessions either face-to-face or online to maximise your chances of success on this module.
-In addition, there will be a series of online-only tutorials run by your tutor.
+There will be a series of online tutorials run by your tutor.
 You'll also be able to interact with other students as you undertake tasks on the module’s online forum.